leiratech/TrackZero.JavaScript/README.md

 );
 ```

-> **Note:** Specifying your own event `id` prevents duplication if it happens and you send this event again.
-If not specified, it will be automatically set to a NewGuid.<br/>If `startTime` or `endTime` is not set, it will be automatically set to the current time UTC
+> **Note:** `startTime` and `endTime` are important, always try to set them.
+If both are not supplied, both will be set to the current time.
+If one is not supplied, it will be set to be equal to the other.

+> **Note:** The `id` of the event is important if you plan on changing or adding more information to the event later.
+You will need the `id` to make those changes.

 #### Add Attributes